HORWIN presents a unique high-performance e-motorcycle with a top speed of 200 km/h at EICMA 2022

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerBlack Friday: US-Börsen schließen richtungslos -- ATX geht fester ins Wochenende -- DAX schließt unverändert -- Börsen in Asien beenden Handelswoche mit unterschiedlichen Vorzeichen
+Börse aktuell - Live TickerChina-Proteste belasten: US-Börsen schließen mit Verlusten -- ATX und DAX schließen zum Wochenstart deutlich schwächer -- Roter Handelsausklang an den Börsen in Asien

-Am heimischen Aktienmarkt verlief der Handel am Freitag in ruhigen Bahnen.
-Der DAX zeigte sich ebenfalls impulslos.
-Nach der Feiertagspause bewegen sich die US-Börsen in unterschiedliche Richtungen.
-An den Aktienmärkten in Fernost performten die Indizes vor dem Wochenende uneinheitlich.
+Am heimischen sowie am deutschen Aktienmarkt gab es am Montag klare Verluste.
+An der Wall Street herrschte zu Wochenbeginn eine risikoscheue Stimmung.
+In Asien dominierten die Verkäufer.